jkrogager/dust-mcmc/README.md

 ## Running the MCMC sampling

 The script `depletion_mcmc.py` runs the sampler for 5000 iterations with 100 walkers and discards the first 500 samples.

+    python depletion_mcmc.py datafile.csv

-These sampling parameters can be changed in the script using the -s option for number of steps/iterations, -n for the number of walkers, and -b for the number of 'burn-in' steps to discard.
+These sampling parameters can be changed in the script using the `-s` option for number of steps/iterations, `-n` for the number of walkers, and `-b` for the number of 'burn-in' steps to discard:

-    %] python depletion_mcmc.py datafile.csv
+    python depletion_mcmc.py datafile.csv -s 1000 -b 200 -n 200